What We Do

 Literacy refers to reading and writing skills.

-Learn more about each of these areas here.
+Learn more about each of these areas and how speech therapy can help below!

 We offer speech therapy for preschool, school-age, and high school children in the following areas:

-Great speech therapy begins with an assessment of your child’s communication skills.
-During the assessment we will obtain background information and conduct formal or informal assessments to identify your child’s communication difficulties.
-Based on this information we will work collaboratively with you to develop therapy goals and a treatment plan.
-Therapy will be individualized to target your child’s specific needs.
+The best speech therapy begins with an assessment of your child’s communication skills.
+During the assessment we will obtain background information and conduct play-based assessments to identify your child’s communication difficulties.
+Based on this information we will work collaboratively with you to develop therapy goals and a personalized treatment plan.
+Therapy will always be individualized to target your child’s specific needs.

 ABOUT SPEECH AND LANGUAGE THERAPY

 What is the difference between a speech disorder and a language disorder?
-Speech therapy is a shortened, catch all name describing treatment for all communication difficulties
+Speech therapy is a, catch all name describing treatment for all communication difficulties.

 SPEECH relates to the physical production of sounds that we use for speech.
 For example, a child struggling to produce the “r” sound, a child with a lisp, or child who struggles to sequence sounds together would have a speech sound disorder.